Avocado Farming in Kenya is one of the most demanded products for local and export markets.

 The avocado tree is a species susceptible to the wind, which causes significant damage, leading to falling branches, flowers, and fruits and friction injuries between fruits and stems.
 Therefore, you must protect the farm, or if not, the provision of windbreaks is essential.

-The soil’s drainage capacity is related to its structure and organic matter content, ensuring porosity or the adequate proportions of oxygen and water.
+The soil’s drainage capacity is related to its structure and organic matter content, ensuring porosity or adequate proportions of oxygen and water.

 Avocado Farming in Kenya: Avocado Seedlings Planting